 The "price" of robustness is the reduction in the promised profit from its nominal optimal value 8819.658 to its robust optimal value 8294.567, that is, by 5.954%.
-This is much less than the 21% reduction of the actual profit to 6,929 which we may suffer when sticking to the nominal optimal solution when the "true" data are "against" it.
+This is much less than the 21% reduction of the actual profit to 6.929 which we may suffer when sticking to the nominal optimal solution when the "true" data are "against" it.
 Note also that the structure of the robust optimal solution is quite different from the one of the nominal optimal solution: with the robust solution, we shall buy only raw materials RawI, while with the nominal one, only raw materials RawII.
-The explanation is clear: with the nominal data, RawII as compared to RawI results in a bit smaller per unit price of the active agent $(9,995 \ \text{s/g})$ vs. (9,995).
+The explanation is clear: with the nominal data, RawII as compared to RawI results in a bit smaller per unit price of the active agent $(9.995 \ \text{s/g})$ vs. $10.000 \ \text{s/g}$.
 This is why it does not make sense to use RawI with the nominal data.
-The robust optimal solution takes into account that the uncertainty in (9,995) vs. (9,
+The robust optimal solution takes into account that the uncertainty in anI (i.e., the variability of contents of active agent in RawI) is 4 times smaller than that of anII (0.5% vs. 2%), which ultimately makes it better to use RawI.

 1.2.1 More on Robust Counterparts

 We start with several useful observations.